ralna/GALAHAD/doc/Julia/rst-dir/wcp_functions.rst

 	*
 		- g

-		- is a one-dimensional array of size n and type T that holds the target vector :math:`g`.
-The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.
+		- is a one-dimensional array of size n and type T that holds the target vector $g$.
+The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- a_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the constraint Jacobian matrix :math:`A` in any of the available storage schemes.
+		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the constraint Jacobian matrix $A$ in any of the available storage schemes.

 	*
 		- c_l

-		- is a one-dimensional array of size m and type T that holds the lower bounds :math:`c^l` on the constraints :math:`A x`.
-The i-th component of c_l, i = 0, ... , m-1, contains :math:`c^l_i`.
+		- is a one-dimensional array of size m and type T that holds the lower bounds $c^l$ on the constraints $A x$.
+The i-th component of c_l, i = 0, ... , m-1, contains $c^l_i$.

 	*
 		- c_u

-		- is a one-dimensional array of size m and type T that holds the upper bounds :math:`c^l` on the constraints :math:`A x`.
-The i-th component of c_u, i = 0, ... , m-1, contains :math:`c^u_i`.
+		- is a one-dimensional array of size m and type T that holds the upper bounds $c^l$ on the constraints $A x$.
+The i-th component of c_u, i = 0, ... , m-1, contains $c^u_i$.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type T that holds the lower bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type T that holds the lower bounds $x^l$ on the variables $x$.
+The j-th component of x_l, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type T that holds the upper bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type T that holds the upper bounds $x^l$ on the variables $x$.
+The j-th component of x_u, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- c

-		- is a one-dimensional array of size m and type T that holds the residual :math:`c(x)`.
-The i-th component of c, i = 0, ... , m-1, contains :math:`c_i(x)`.
+		- is a one-dimensional array of size m and type T that holds the residual $c(x)$.
+The i-th component of c, i = 0, ... , m-1, contains $c_i(x)$.

 	*
 		- y_l

-		- is a one-dimensional array of size n and type T that holds the values :math:`y^l` of the Lagrange multipliers for the lower bounds on the general linear constraints.
-The j-th component of y_l, i = 0, ... , m-1, contains :math:`y^l_i`.
+		- is a one-dimensional array of size n and type T that holds the values $y^l$ of the Lagrange multipliers for the lower bounds on the general linear constraints.
+The j-th component of y_l, i = 0, ... , m-1, contains $y^l_i$.

 	*
 		- y_u

-		- is a one-dimensional array of size n and type T that holds the values :math:`y^u` of the Lagrange multipliers for the upper bounds on the general linear constraints.
-The j-th component of y_u, i = 0, ... , m-1, contains :math:`y^u_i`.
+		- is a one-dimensional array of size n and type T that holds the values $y^u$ of the Lagrange multipliers for the upper bounds on the general linear constraints.
+The j-th component of y_u, i = 0, ... , m-1, contains $y^u_i$.

 	*
 		- z_l

-		- is a one-dimensional array of size n and type T that holds the values :math:`z^l` of the dual variables for the lower bounds on the variables.
-The j-th component of z_l, j = 0, ... , n-1, contains :math:`z^l_j`.
+		- is a one-dimensional array of size n and type T that holds the values $z^l$ of the dual variables for the lower bounds on the variables.
+The j-th component of z_l, j = 0, ... , n-1, contains $z^l_j$.

 	*
 		- z_u

-		- is a one-dimensional array of size n and type T that holds the values :math:`z^u` of the dual variables for the upper bounds on the variables.
-The j-th component of z_u, j = 0, ... , n-1, contains :math:`z^u_j`.
+		- is a one-dimensional array of size n and type T that holds the values $z^u$ of the dual variables for the upper bounds on the variables.
+The j-th component of z_u, j = 0, ... , n-1, contains $z^u_j$.

 	*
 		- x_stat

 		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
-If x_stat(j) is negative, the variable :math:`x_j` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
+If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 	*
 		- c_stat

 		- is a one-dimensional array of size m and type Int32 that gives the optimal status of the general linear constraints.
-If c_stat(i) is negative, the constraint value :math:`a_i^T x` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
+If c_stat(i) is negative, the constraint value $a_i^T x$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 .. index:: pair: function; wcp_information
 .. _doxid-galahad__wcp_8h_1aa3f76e788325ffff83f98dffa7ab8eb2: